 Search engines have become sophisticated beasts since the early days of blogging, a basic to expert understanding of SEO is now crucial to your success as a writer as SEO will allow you to build traffic, audience and readership.
 Organic traffic from search engines is also by far the most valuable and dedicated type of traffic.
 There are many sources you could look at for SEO, but we highly recommend Moz as the definite white-hat source for SEO in basic English.

 You need to write a bit more

-It could be argued this is as tenant as SEO but practically it relates more to writing, the average 500-word post doesn’t cut it these days.
-If you want your content to be found and read through search and other channels, you need to write longer pieces, the average post that appears on page 1 of Google for a search keyword is 2,000 words, so in essence make your content longer.
+It could be argued this is as critical as SEO, but practically it relates more to writing, the average 500-word post doesn’t cut it these days.
+If you want your content to be found and read through search and other channels, you need to write longer pieces, the average post that appears on page 1 of Google for a search keyword is 2,000 words, so, in essence, make your content longer.

 You need to know your audience

 Understanding your target audience and your actual readership is a key factor in growing your blog, you need to use this information and analyse it to shape what content you produce going forward and how you interact with your audience.
 The best way to get started on this is by using Google Analytics, for an easy beginners guide click here.